destroyednicko/Konoha/README.md

 # Konoha
-A public repo to developers.
+A public repo with some useful stuff.
+Almost everything is written in PaperSpigot here (1.9+).
 You cand find some interesting things here.

 Maintained by Sasuke and GDD's members.